shyamsridhar123/generative-ai-for-beginners-experimentpod/02-exploring-and-comparing-different-llms/README.md

 ## 🚀 Challenge

-Read up more on how you can [use RAG](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview?WT.mc_id=academic-105485-koreyst) for your business.
+Use this refer3ence on how you can [use RAG](https://learn.microsoft.com/azure/search/retrieval-augmented-generation-overview?WT.mc_id=academic-105485-koreyst) and present an updated architecture for EDU inc.

-## Great Work, Continue Your Learning

-After completing this lesson, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!

-Head over to Lesson 3 where we will look at how to [build with Generative AI Responsibly](../03-using-generative-ai-responsibly/README.md?WT.mc_id=academic-105485-koreyst)!